cvut/qtrvsim/README.md

 ## Limitations of the Implementation

 - See list of currently supported instructions.
-- Coprocessor0 has to be ported to RISC-V status registers.

-### QtMips original limitations
+### QtRvSim limitations

-* Only very minimal support for privileged instruction is implemented for now.
-Only RDHWR, SYNCI, CACHE and some coprocessor 0 registers implemented.
-TLB and virtual memory and complete exception model are not implemented.
+* Only very minimal support for privileged instruction is implemented for now (mret).
+* Only machine mode and minimal subset of machne CSR is implemented.
+* TLB and virtual memory are not implemented.
-* Coprocessors (so no floating point unit and only limited coprocessor 0)
+* No floating point support
 * Memory access stall (stalling execution because of cache miss would be pretty annoying for users so difference between cache and memory is just in collected statistics)
 * Only limited support for interrupts and exceptions.
-When `syscall` or `break` instruction is recognized, emulation stops.
-Single step proceed after instruction.
+When `ebreak` instruction is recognized, small subset of the Linux kernel system calls can be emulated or simulator can be configured to continue by trap handler on `mtvec` address.

 ### List of Currently Supported Instructions